-How does Exodus calculate fees?
+How does Exodus calculate transaction fees?

 We have done extensive testing over the years to make sure bitcoin transactions are delivered the fastest way possible.
 Because Exodus prioritizes speed and reliability over low fees, Exodus will always dynamically set the best price to deliver your transactions as fast as possible.

-Electrum is awesome for highly technical details like this.
-With the current market reach of Exodus, and the nature of our community's user-base, this will not be a focus for our wallet anytime soon.
+Electrum is awesome for highly technical options like this.
+With the current market reach of Exodus and the nature of our community's user-base, setting customized fees will not be a focus for our wallet anytime soon.

 I receive mining payouts.
 Why are my fees so high?

 For UTXO coins such as BTC and LTC, transaction fees depend largely on the number of inputs (previous deposits) you need to combine and group together to match the amount you want to send out.

 When you send out dozens of these small inputs as part of a single transaction, this takes up a lot of data for the network to process.
 The fees on these transactions are far higher than those for sending a more reasonable, 1-3 input transaction.

 We have seen fees as high as $50 - $200 for mining contract payouts that have gone on for months/years.
 In a few cases, the fee required to send your bitcoin is even higher than your bitcoin balance.

 You can see an example of an expensive transaction that has many inputs here.

 Because of this, we advise users to set their mining reward preferences to receive larger payouts even if delivered less frequently.
 You can think of this as deciding to get paid in dollars every few weeks, rather than getting paid pennies every day.